jhoneill/NationalRail/ReadMe.md

 ## Usage

 [Register for use with the National Rail site](http://realtime.nationalrail.co.uk/OpenLDBWSRegistration).
 National Rail will email you a token.
 Copy this and run
-`Get-Credential -user 'token' -messsage 'Paste National Rail key' | Export-Clixml  '$env:USERPROFILE\natrail.xml' `
+`Get-Credential -user 'token' -message 'Paste National Rail key' | Export-Clixml  '$env:USERPROFILE\natrail.xml' `

 Keep the key safe because if you use a different computer or a different user account you will need to re-create the XML file.
 Connections to the service logon using basic authentication with "token" as the user name.